 Despite the odd name, the tall and thin form factor of this particular bag intrigued me.
 It’s a little different than my normal style, but the very black and rugged design (very similar to The North Face bags) made it somewhat familiar.
-A very low price of $47.99 was also very attractive, and I found myself coming back to it again and again in my search.
+A very low price was also very attractive, and I found myself coming back to it again and again in my search.

 Whittling it all down to my top 2 choices:

 The process of finding the best underseat luggage choice (for me) took several hours.
 It was somewhat agonizing considering that I have high demands for the bag I travel with, and I needed to be absolutely sure that I made the right choice.
 Making it even more stressful was the fact that I’ve never once screwed up a carryon bag decision.
 And I wasn’t about to end that streak now.

 After hopping back and forth between all the options I listed above, I narrowed it down to two:

 - The North Face Borealis: If you’ve been reading (and watching) my airline reviews for any amount of time, it should be no surprise that I was finding it difficult to stray from The North Face brand.
 I’ve had The North Face backpacks long before I ever started traveling so heavily, and I just knew that I couldn’t go wrong with this one as well.

 - The Swiss Gear 5902: The idea of having a Swiss Gear carry on was becoming more and more intriguing as I was whittling down my choices for the best underseat luggage.
 The fact that I see these things everywhere was comforting (it tells me that it’s a quality product), and I was also feeling tempted to change up my style a bit.

 I weighed these two options just as heavily as the last car purchase I made.
 Hey – I take this stuff seriously, ok?
 But it didn’t take long to figure out what it was that I needed to do.